Different Types of Garments Wash

 B.Sc. in Textile Engineering (CU)

-Garments was is a new technology in the garment trade.
+The garment was is a new technology in the garment trade.
 Normally washing mean cleaning something.
-But in garment trade only cleaning of garments is not the garment wash.
-Garment washing is a technology which is applied to change or modify the outlook, appearance, comfort ability and design of garments.
+But in the garment trade, only cleaning of garments is not the garment wash.
+Garment washing is a technology which is applied to change or modify the outlook, appearance, comfortability, and design of garments.
 Garment washing is applied on solid dyed garments or solid printed fabric.
 Now I would like to discuss the different types and objects of wash in the garment industry.

 Types of Garments Washing: